Dr. med. Dirk Manski

 figure retrograde Pyelography with ureteral stone

-Retrograde pyelography: on the left half-sided KUB before injection of contrast media.
-Remains of the contrast media from previous intravenous urography are still visible.
+Retrograde pyelography: on the left half-sided KUB before injection of contrast medium.
+Remains of the contrast medium from previous intravenous urography are still visible.
 In the center: filling defect in the proximal ureter due to a ureteral stone.
 On the right: KUB after insertion of a DJ ureteral stent.
 With kind permision, Dr. R. Gumpinger, Kempten.

 Normal Findings